k3s-io/docs/docs/upgrades/manual.md

 Running the install script will:

 1. Download the new k3s binary
-2. Stop the existing k3s service
+2. Update the systemd unit or openrc init script to reflect the args passed to the install script
-3. Start the new k3s service
+3. Restart the k3s service

 For example, to upgrade to the current stable release: